 Mass of proton is 1.6727 x 10-24 g.

 For ease of calculations,

 we use amu (Atomic Mass Unit) [ 1 amu = 1.6605 x 10-24 g]

 So, the mass of a proton in amu is 1.007316.

-It is a particle with zero effective charge i.e neither positive nor negative.
+A neutron is a particle with zero effective charges i.e neither positive nor negative.